beaussan/github-repros/README.md

 On regular nx modules boundaries, if a lazy loaded library is detected, it's only complaining about static references in the project code.
 The conformance rule is complaining about the package.json content.

+Not an issue with regular eslint rule

 ### Lazy loaded library, with dual entry points, only one is lazy loaded

 If you have a dual entry point library, and only one of the entry points is lazy loaded, then all imports are marked as issues

+Already an issue with regular eslint rule: https://github.com/nrwl/nx/issues/18552

 ### Conformance result: